S. Kasturi Ranga Iyengar: Early life

 Kasturi Ranga Iyengar was born on 15 December 1859 in the village Innambur in Kumbakonam.
 On completion of his education, he moved to Coimbatore to commence practice as a lawyer.
 He set up a prosperous vocation and moved to Madras to try his luck there.
 He was not as successful in Madras as he had been in Coimbatore.
 Eventually, in 1895, he became a legal correspondent with The Hindu which was run by G. Subramania Iyer.
-He wrote a well known column in the newspaper The Coimbatore Letters.
+He wrote a well-known column in the newspaper The Coimbatore Letters.
 During this period, he also got ample encouragement from C. Karunakara Menon.

 The rich and prosperous Kasturi Ranga Iyengar purchased the newspaper for a price of INR 75,000 on 1 April 1905.
 He became the editor of The Hindu and became the powerful voice of people's aspiration.

-As Managing Director
+As managing director

 In July 1905, Kasturi Ranga Iyengar appointed his nephew A. Rangaswami Iyengar as assistant editor.
 Kasturi Ranga Iyengar worked to rescue The Hindu by increasing advertisements and terminating subscriptions to customers who did not pay in advance.
 The tactic proved successful and Kasturi Ranga Iyengar was able to clear his debts by 1910.
 Kasturi Ranga Iyengar subscribed to the Reuters news service and allotted space for weather reports, court cases, trade and commerce as well as sports.
 In 1905, The Hindu, in its editorial, demanded partial autonomy but not independence for India.
 It also strongly criticised Annie Besant and her Theosophical Society, including her lavish promotional campaign of J. Krishnamurti as the Maitreya Buddha.
 However, The Hindu offered its enthusiastic support to her Home Rule Movement and protested her internment at the orders of Lord Pentland.
 It also strongly condemned the protests and the resultant killings of Jallianwala Bagh massacre.

 Death

 Kasturi Ranga Iyengar died on 12 December 1923, three days before his 64th birthday.
-He was succeeded as editor by his nephew, S. Rangaswami Iyengar. and as Managing Director of The Hindu by his eldest son, K. Srinivasan.
+He was succeeded as editor by his nephew, S. Rangaswami Iyengar. and as managing director of The Hindu by his eldest son, K. Srinivasan.